Worlds Next Door. IV. Mapping the Late Stages of Giant Planet Evolution with a Precise Dynamical Mass and Luminosity for $\epsilon$ Ind Ab: Evolutionary Model Analysis

 \subsection{Luminosity, Mass, Age Consistency Tests and Goodness-of-Fit}

 Given independent estimates of a planet's luminosity, mass, and age, evolutionary models can infer any one of the three properties using the other two.
 This enables a direct consistency check between the observed and model-derived parameter estimate, testing substellar evolutionary models.

 To obtain the posterior distribution for luminosity ($L_{\rm mod}$, expressed as log~$L_{\rm bol}/L_\odot$), we first draw $10^6$ normally distributed random values for mass and age following their observational uncertainties.
 The model grid is bilinearly interpolated at each (mass, age) point to obtain $L_{\rm mod}$.

-To infer the posterior distribution for mass $M_{\rm mod}$ (resp.~age $t_{\rm mod}$) given observational measurements of age (resp.~mass) and luminosity, we use the Bayesian rejection sampling technique \citep[e.g.,][]{dupuy_individual_2017, sanghi_hawaii_2023, dupuy_masses_2023, hurt_uniform_2024, li_test_2025}.
-We begin by drawing $10^6$ uniformly distributed mass (resp.~age) samples across the full range available in the model grid and $10^6$ normally distributed age (resp.~mass) samples following the observational uncertainty.
-The model grid is bilinearly interpolated at each (mass, age) point to derive $L_{\rm mod}$.
+To infer the posterior distribution for mass $M_{\rm mod}$ given observational measurements of age and luminosity, we use the Bayesian rejection sampling technique\footnote{This approach is preferred over Markov Chain Monte Carlo (MCMC) since the inference problem is one-dimensional and rejection sampling has the advantage of producing independent and identically distributed samples unlike MCMC, where the samples are correlated.} \citep[e.g.,][]{dupuy_individual_2017, sanghi_hawaii_2023, dupuy_masses_2023, hurt_uniform_2024, li_test_2025}.
+We begin by drawing $10^6$ uniformly distributed $M_{\rm mod}$ samples across the full range available in the model grid and $10^6$ normally distributed age samples following the observational uncertainty.
+The model grid is bilinearly interpolated at each ($M_{\rm mod}$, age) point to derive $L_{\rm mod}$.
 We compute $\chi^2$ for each sample,

 The $\chi^2$ for each sample is converted to a probability $p$, normalizing by the sample with minimum $\chi^2$ as follows,